 People who will most benefit from the services of a credit counseling firm are typically unable to make minimum payments on their debts and are not able to pay all of their bills in a timely manner.
 Many are already being sent threatening letters from their creditors, or are being targeted by collection agencies.

 Credit counselors assist with unsecured debts, such as personal loans and credit card debts, or bills for medical care.
 They typically do not work with secured loans, such as home mortgages or car loans, or with payments due for utility services or insurance bills.
 However they will consider your entire debt load when creating a budget and repayment plan.
 A

 If a credit counseling service can negotiate your debts, create a budget to help you keep on top of your obligations, and provide any appropriate debt management services, you will probably benefit from working with an ethical service.
 But if your financial situation is beyond that type of management, you may need to consider bankruptcy.

 Credit counseling services will typically attempt to renegotiate your debts to try to obtain lower interest rates or even voluntary reductions in the principal owed.
-If the credit counseling service offers a debt management program, as most do, clients who use those services will pay the counseling service a monthly fee which will be used to pay the client's debts, and the counseling service's fee for managing the debts.
+If the credit counseling service offers a debt management program, as most do, clients who use those services will pay the counseling service a monthly fee that will be used to pay the client's debts, and the counseling service's fee for managing the debts.

 Note that if a creditor is not included in a debt management plan, you will be responsible to continue to make payments to that creditor on your own.
-You should clarify with your credit counseling service which, if any, of your debts you must continue to pay yourself.
+You should clarify with your credit counseling service that, if any, of your debts you must continue to pay yourself.

-A company that promises to resolve your debts "for pennies on the dollar" is not a "credit counseling service" as that term is generally understood - and no respectable credit counseling service would make such a claim.
-Many such debt settlement services are fly-by-night operations which charge significant fees, and which may disappear with your money without having actually performed any services on your behalf.
+A company that promises to resolve your debts "for pennies on the dollar" is not a credit counseling service as that term is generally understood - and no respectable credit counseling service would make such a claim.
+Many such debt settlement services are fly-by-night operations that charge significant fees, and that may disappear with your money without having actually performed any services on your behalf.

 Credit counseling services obtain fees in two manners.
 First, they may charge the consumer a fee for the counseling service.
 Second, as they negotiate a payment structure with your creditors, they may receive a fee or rebate from the creditors.

-Missed or Late Payments - If the credit counseling service is providing you with debt management services, it should make all payments to your creditors in a timely manner.
+Missed or Late Payments: If the credit counseling service is providing you with debt management services, it should make all payments to your creditors in a timely manner.

 Play it safe by seeking credit counseling and debt management services accredited through the Association of Independent Consumer Credit Counseling Agencies or the National Foundation for Credit Counseling.
-It is far less likely that an accredited organization will charge excessive fees or try to take advantage of you, than it is for an organization which is not accredited.
+It is far less likely that an accredited organization will charge excessive fees or try to take advantage of you, than it is for an organization that is not accredited.